rclascano14/PROJECT/README.md

 - 'rc' - runs created estimates a player's offensive contribution in terms of total runs
 - 'babip' - batting average on balls in play measures how many of a batter’s balls in play go for hits
 - 'pa' - plate appearance (denoted by PA) each time a player completes a turn batting

-### Communication Procedures

-- We are using the Slack platform for the majority of our communication.
-In addition, we are keeping in contact on a daily basis regarding progress, updates, and discussing any questions.
-Lastly, we are sharing work through the usage of Google Docs to work on documents collaboratively and we are actively particpating in classroom hours between 7-9 PM on Monday and Wednesdays to receive and assign tasks for the week.

 ## Results